Jamahal Hill

 Jamahal Alexander Hill (/dʒəˈmɑːl/; born May 19, 1991) is an American professional mixed martial artist.
 He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Light Heavyweight Champion.
-As of June 24, 2025, he is #6 in the UFC light heavyweight rankings.
+As of June 20, 2026, he is #5 in the Meta UFC light heavyweight rankings.

 Early life

 Hill moved to Grand Rapids when he was 12.
 He graduated from Rogers High School in Wyoming, Michigan.
 After passing on a basketball career at Davenport University, Hill started competing in professional mixed martial arts in 2017.

 Mixed martial arts career

 Early career

 Hill started his professional career in 2017 with a 5–0 record, four of the five fights coming under the KnockOut Promotions banner.
 In just his fourth professional fight Hill defeated future UFC fighter Dequan Townsend despite Townsend having twenty-six pro appearances prior to that bout.

 Hill then received the call to appear on Dana White's Contender Series 21 back in 2019, where Hill defeated opponent Alexander Poppeck via second-round ground and pound, earning his UFC contract.